priyesh2/Wordpress_and_Drupal/README.md

       salt: "sample"
   tasks:

-  ## ADDING REPOSITORY FOR THE INSTALLATION OF PHP_FPM
+  ## ADDING REPOSITORY FOR THE INSTALLATION OF PHP-FPM

   - name: "Pre Installation"
       become: yes